collective/collective.richdescription/README.rst

 Introduction
 ============

-Adds the new html-formatable textfield "richdescription" to Archetypes based content types and hides the description field from ExtensibleMetadata.
+Adds the new html-formatable textfield "richdescription" content types and hides the description field from ExtensibleMetadata.
 When the field is saved, the contents are also stored in the "description" field, but without html-formating.
 A Metadata index is provided, so that "richdescription" can be used with catalog brains.